manni8436/Legend-of-the-Greek-Gods/README.md

-    * I have a hover affect on a image to make it bigger when you hover over it so the user can see the image bigger but I want to move the position of the image abit to the left so I need to find a way to do that
+    * I have a hover affect on a image to make it bigger when you hover over it so the user can see the image bigger but I want to move the position of the image abit to the left so I need to find a way to do that as you cant see them properly on a mobile device

 (testing)